 For the fill in your VAUDE products, we only use down from high welfare sources that is certified by the RDS Down Standard or recycled down that is certified by the GRS recycling standard.

-Down forms a natural insulation layer for waterfowl such as geese or ducks.
-The colder the climate, the "fluffier" and warmer the down of the birds that live there.
-Technically this is called loft and it’s measured in "cubic inches" (Cuin).
+Down forms a natural layer of insulation for waterfowl such as geese or ducks.
+The colder the climate, the fluffier and warmer their down is.
+Technically this is called loft and it’s measured in cubic inches (cuin).

-To ensure that birds can fly despite their thick thermal insulation, down is also ultra lightweight.
-No other material achieves such high thermal insulation at such a low weight.
+Because birds need to be able to fly despite their thick layer of thermal insulation, down is also extremely lightweight.
+No other material achieves such comparably high thermal insulation at such a low weight.

-Down is a natural product, a "renewable resource" that is biodegradable.
+Down is a natural product and a renewable resource that is biodegradable.
 At the same time, it is also a waste product of the food industry.
-Above and beyond its outstanding technical qualities, this makes it ecologically very efficient as well.
+In addition to its outstanding technical qualities, this makes its use very efficient from an ecological perspective.

-However, like any "industry" the procurement of down also has its dark side.
-The welfare and feeding of geese and ducks hasn't always met the values that correspond to our understanding of animal welfare.
+As in any industry, however, the procurement of down also has downsides.
+The welfare and feeding of geese and ducks hasn't always met the standards we would expect for the appropriate treatment of animals.

-VAUDE has a clear commitment: We use only down from slaughtered animals that were neither live-plucked nor bred for foie gras.
+VAUDE has committed itself to a clear standard.
+We onlyuse down from slaughtered animals that were neither live-plucked nor bred for foie gras.

-VAUDE is certified by the Responsible Down Standard.
-Since the launch of the Summer Collection 2016, VAUDE has used exclusively down that has been certified in accordance with the RDS.
+VAUDE is Responsible Down Standard (RDS) certified.
+Since the launch of the Summer 2016 Collection, VAUDE has exclusively used down that has been certified in accordance with the RDS.